Matt Roper: Career

 With Wilfredo and his band, Roper toured the British summer festival circuit, counting the Glastonbury Festival among his successes on several occasions.
 In July 2010 Wilfredo became the surprise hit of the Port Eliot Festival, appearing onstage with Jarvis Cocker.
-Roper has presented the character at the Café de Paris, the Tobacco Factory in Bristol, Brighton Komedia and at London's Leicester Square Theatre.
-He has toured the character to festivals worldwide, giving performances in Australia, Argentina, the Philippines, the United States, South Africa, and across Europe.
+He has toured the character internationally, giving performances in Australia, Argentina, the Philippines, Iceland, South Africa, and across Europe and the United States.

-In June 2011, Wilfredo appeared in the first series of Rufus Hound's What's So Funny? for BBC Radio 7 (now BBC Radio 4 Extra), recorded the Christmas Day edition of The Comedy Club Interviews for the same channel later that year in addition to making an appearance on Arthur Smith's Pissed Up Chat Show at the E4 Udderbelly at the Southbank Centre.
+In June 2011, Roper appeared in the first series of Rufus Hound's What's So Funny? for BBC Radio 7 (now BBC Radio 4 Extra), recorded the Christmas Day edition of The Comedy Club Interviews for the same channel later that year, in addition to making an appearance on Arthur Smith's Pissed Up Chat Show at the E4 Udderbelly at the Southbank Centre.

-With comedian Pippa Evans under the guise of Loretta Maine, Roper co-wrote and recorded the song 'Happy Goddamn Christmas', released on 1 December 2012, peaking at No. 6 on the iTunes UK Comedy Charts.
-An accompanying video was released via BBC Three featuring cameos by Arthur Smith, Imran Yusuf, Ruth Bratt and Thom Tuck.
-Also with Evans, he co-wrote and recorded the single 'Peace All Over The World (At Christmas Time)', released 8 December 2014 and reportedly banned by BBC Radio 2 who were "worried that sensitive listeners would be offended".
+With comedian Pippa Evans, Roper co-wrote and recorded the song 'Happy Goddamn Christmas', released in December 2012, peaking at No. 6 on the iTunes UK Comedy Charts.
+An accompanying video was released via BBC Three featuring cameos by Arthur Smith, Imran Yusuf, Ruth Bratt, and Thom Tuck.
+Also with Evans, he co-wrote and recorded the single 'Peace All Over The World (At Christmas Time)', released 8 December 2014.

-Roper played both God and the Devil, in Terry Newman's political satire Lucifer: My Part in the New Labour Project (And How I Invented Coalition Government) in London and for the Brighton Festival in May 2011.

 In September 2014, he joined the line-up of the surreal sketch comedy group The Greatest Show on Legs, debuting in Leipzig, Germany.